Climate change and mental health

 - Increased feelings of suicide

-- Increased alcohols consumption and substance abuse
+- Increased alcohol consumption and substance abuse

 - Decreased feelings of autonomy and control